Music therapy program

 - Relieves stress and anxiety

-- Reduces pain by releasing endorphins
+- Eases pain by releasing endorphins

 Hundreds of families from the Greater San Jose Area have benefited from our music therapy program.